abhijit-s/obsidian-vault-abhi.foxtel.io/Work/History v2/Design/Data Model - V2.md

 | Provides the best of both options in a way and a healthy balance could be achieved between the two. | It's not completely generalised, therefore still requires product specific data model customisations. |
 | Keeping the post-processing is kept minimal or small enough would imply faster lookups. |  |

-## Efficient Querying in DynamoDB

-From the looks of it, it seems we may have to build a hierarchy evaluation mechanism -
-- either using the table design, or
-- externalising it (another API perhaps)

 #### 🚧   WIP: